concord-consortium/storybook-components/README.md

 * You can link `concord-react-components` to your working checkout by using `npm link` from the projects top directory.
 * Link the components into your target app by running `npm link concord-react-components` from the target apps top directory.
+Remember to remove the link, and link to actual NPM package later.
+The best practice when doing this sort of work is probably to remove node_modules and do a clean install of `concord-react-components` from npm.

+## Publishing changes
+* 'yarn build' to build `./dist`
+* Adjust the version number in `package.json` adhering to semver.
+If the release number is less than 1.0 then no promises are made.
+Otherwise if a components property changes in an incompatible way, bump the major version number.
+New components can simply bump the minor version number.
+* `yarn publish` to push changes up to npm

 ## Documentation Links
 * [Styled Components](https://www.styled-components.com/)